ihmeuw/vivarium_cluster_tools/docs/source/installation.rst

     > source activate <your-env-name>
     > pip install vivarium-cluster-tools

-In addition, this tool needs redis client and cython.
+In addition, this tool needs the redis client and cython.
+These must be installed using conda.
 ::

    > conda install redis cython